Pyrola asarifolia

-Pyrola asarifolia, commonly known as liverleaf wintergreen, bog wintergreen or pink wintergreen, is a plant species of the genus Pyrola native to western North America.
-It is found primarily on forest margins at mid latitude in the Pacific Northwest and northern California.
+Pyrola asarifolia, commonly known as liverleaf wintergreen, bog wintergreen, alpine wintergreen, pink wintergreen, or pink shinleaf, is a plant species of the genus Pyrola native to North America.
+It is found in Canada and northern US, primarily in cool, moist environments.
 It is so named simply because its leaves maintain their green color through winter.
+It has uses in traditional medicine.